s3bc40/s3bc40-portfolio/README.md

 ## ✨ Overview

-This repository hosts the source code for my professional portfolio, built to showcase my expertise in high-performance Full-Stack development.
+This repository hosts the source code for my professional portfolio, built to showcase my expertise in Software development and AI agent development.
 The project was designed with a strict focus on mobile-first design.

 The entire application structure, featuring the main UI/UX design and core features, was conceived, developed, and deployed to Vercel within a single day, leveraging modern development practices and AI-assisted tooling.